Survivors Laud Apple's New Tool To Spot Child Sex Abuse But The Backlash Is Growing

 "Part of it maybe comes down to the fact that the processing is taking place on your devices," he said.
 "And that may be violating a sense of personal ownership."

-Apple executive Craig Federighi told The Wall Street Journal on Friday that the system will be open to auditing to ensure transparency.
+Apple officials on Friday told reporters that in the wake of criticism from privacy groups, the company will let human rights organizations audit how its photo-scanning system works to ensure the tool is not being misused.

 "This isn't doing some analysis for, did you have a picture of your child in the bathtub?
 Or, for that matter, did you have a picture of some pornography of any other sort?
-This is literally only matching on the exact fingerprints of specific known child pornographic images," Federighi said.
+This is literally only matching on the exact fingerprints of specific known child pornographic images," Federighi told the Wall Street Journal.

 Yet more than 7,000 developers and security and privacy experts signed an online petition asking Apple to drop the plan, calling it a backdoor that threatens the privacy of all users of Apple products.